gatsbyjs/gatsby-source-wordpress-experimental/docs/debugging-and-troubleshooting.md

 You can proactively protect against broken Preview templates by using [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) to prevent trying to access properties on `undefined`.

+## Previews Don't Update

+Check in your `wp-config.php` to determine wether or not post revisions are disabled.
+Look for `define( 'WP_POST_REVISIONS', FALSE );` and if you find it, remove it.
+This appears to be a WPGraphQL bug and we're working on fixing it.
+If you're interested in the status of that check https://github.com/wp-graphql/wp-graphql/issues/1408.
+If post revisions are enabled on your site and previews are still not working, please open a [new issue](https://github.com/gatsbyjs/gatsby-source-wordpress-experimental/issues).

 # Up Next :point_right: